cython/cython/docs/src/userguide/language_basics.rst

 If you have a series of declarations that all begin with :keyword:`cdef`, you can group them into a :keyword:`cdef` block like this:

+.. note:: This is supported only by Cython language.

 .. literalinclude:: ../../examples/userguide/language_basics/cdef_block.pyx

 .. _cpdef:
 .. _cdef: